-Determines partition based on key value(s).
-One or more keys with different data type are supported.
+Determines partition based on key-value(s).
+One or more keys with different data types are supported.

 Example: Key is State.
 All “CA” rows go into one partition; all “MA” rows go into one partition.
 Two rows of the same state never go into different partitions.

-Partition based on modulus of key divided by the number of partitions.
-Key is an Integer type.
+Partition based on the modulus of key divided by the number of partitions.
+The Key is an Integer type.

 Example: Key is OrderNumber (Integer type).
 Rows with the same order number will all go into the same partition.